Saturday, January 31, 2026

 Directions:

-Preheat the oven to 350°F. Grease a 1½-quart casserole dish and set aside.
+Preheat the oven to 350°F and lightly grease a 1½-quart casserole dish.

-Place the chicken in a large saucepan and add enough water to fully cover it.
-Bring to a boil, then reduce heat to low and simmer gently for 2½–3 hours, or until the chicken is very tender and pulls easily from the bone.
+Place the chicken in a large saucepan and add enough water to cover it.
+Bring to a boil, then reduce the heat to low and simmer gently for to 3 hours, or until the chicken is very tender and pulls easily from the bone.

-In the prepared casserole dish, layer one-third of the chicken, one-third of the sliced eggs, and one-third of the mushrooms.
-Repeat the layers two more times.
+Layer one-third of the chicken in the prepared casserole dish.
+Add one-third of the sliced eggs and one-third of the mushrooms.
+Repeat the layers two more times until all the ingredients are used.

 In a medium saucepan over medium heat, melt the butter.
-Whisk in the flour and cook for 1–2 minutes, stirring constantly, until smooth and lightly golden.
+Whisk in the flour and cook for 1 to 2 minutes, stirring constantly, until smooth and lightly golden.

 Gradually whisk in the chicken broth, followed by the cream.
-Continue whisking until smooth.
+Continue whisking until the mixture is smooth.

-Bring the sauce to a gentle simmer and cook for 5–10 minutes, stirring often, until thickened.
+Bring the sauce to a gentle simmer and cook for 5 to 10 minutes, stirring often, until it thickens slightly.
 Season with salt and pepper to taste.

-Pour the sauce evenly over the chicken mixture in the casserole dish.
+Pour the sauce evenly over the layered chicken mixture.

-Cover with a lid or foil and bake for 35 minutes, or until heated through and bubbly.
+Cover the casserole with a lid or foil and bake for 35 minutes, or until the dish is heated through and bubbling.

 This casserole shines as the centerpiece of a simple, comforting meal.
 Serve it with: